PrestaShop/prestashop-specs/back-office/international/localization/international-localization-localization.md

 The _Localization pack you want to import_ droplist displays a list of countries when clicking on it.
 It can be selected by:
 - Searching the list via the search input field by typing the complete country name or part of it (at least one word).
-- Scrolling down the list and find the country which are sorted by their name (a-z).
+- Scrolling down the list and find the country - sorted by name (A-Z).

 **Content to import**